0xfuturistic/emily/README.md

 ![Alt Text](cover.png)

-Emily offers a robust and efficient way to manage commitments within the EVM.
-It not only simplifies the process for distributed validators but also ensures that computational resources are effectively managed.
-It handles the logic for determining whether some user’s commitments are satisfied on behalf of the distributed validator clients, allowing them to find this out by just simulating a call to the smart contract.
+Emily offers a robust and efficient way for users to make commitments on Ethereum that can later be checked on arbitrary input.
+For a quick look into how leveraging Emily looks like, checkout the sample [PBS commitment](src/samples/CommitmentPBS.sol).

 ## Core Components
 - **Commitment Manager**: Central smart contract that orchestrates the commitment process.